JessSumner/foobarnia/election/README.md

 # It's Election Season!

-The Elbonian Ministry of Elections has asked us to tally all the votes for the next Presidental Election.
-Fortunately, the requirements are very simple since the Elbonians are highly organized.
+The Foobarnian Ministry of Elections has asked us to tally all the votes for the next Presidental Election.
+Fortunately, the requirements are very simple since the Foobarnians are highly organized.
 We only need to write one function in JavaScript.

 The candidates are identified by positive integers, and the votes will be